| Upcoming Hearings | Tracked Legislation |

 | LD 2133 |

-An Act Regarding Licensing Of Community Paramedicine Services And Clinicians This bill defines "community paramedicine," "community paramedicine clinician" and "community paramedicine service" and requires community paramedicine clinicians and community paramedicine services to be licensed by the Emergency Medical Services' Board.
+An Act Regarding Licensing Of Community Paramedicine Services And Clinicians This law (Chapter 635) defines "community paramedicine," "community paramedicine clinician" and "community paramedicine service" and requires community paramedicine clinicians and community paramedicine services to be licensed by the Emergency Medical Services' Board.
 It establishes minimum requirements for licensure and directs the board to adopt rules governing qualifications and standards. |

-Committee: HEALTH COVERAGE, INSURANCE AND FINANCIAL SERVICES Enacted, Apr 3, 2026; Governor's Action: Signed, Apr 3, 2026 (4/3/2026) |
+Committee: HEALTH COVERAGE, INSURANCE AND FINANCIAL SERVICES Signed by the Governor Public Law Chapter 635 (4/3/2026) |

 | LD 2146 |